taslimahmedtamim/UniNest/README.md

 ## Status

-This is the human-friendly project overview.
+This is the project overview.
 As we implement, we’ll keep this file updated so it matches reality.

 Thanks for reading.
 Let’s build something students actually enjoy using. 💡